-For FY 2021, FY 2022 and FY 2023, USFWS Lower Snake River Hatcheries Expense uncertainty is modeled as a PERT distribution with a minimum value set to 10 percent less than the forecast value, a most likely value 5 percent less than the forecast value, and a maximum equal to the forecast value.
-See Table 2 for the expected, 5th percentile, and 95th percentile values for this risk.
+For FY 2025 and through the FY 2026-2028 rate period, USFWS Lower Snake River Hatcheries Expense uncertainty is modeled as a PERT distribution.
+For FY 2025, a minimum value is set to 5 percent less than the forecast value, a most likely value is set to the forecast value, and a maximum value is set to 5 percent greater than the forecast value.
+For FY 2026-2028, the minimum value set to 10 percent less than the forecast value, a most likely value is set to 5 percent less than the forecast value, and a maximum value is set to the forecast value.